zonyl/pytomation/README.md

     sudo apt-get install python-pip

-Once pip is installed it is easy to install the rest of the dependencies with the following commands.
+Once pip is installed it is easy to install the rest of the dependencies with the following commands:

     sudo pip install pyephem

+To use the optional websocket server:

+    sudo pip install gevent-websocket

+The gevent-websocket server is pretty fast, but can be accelerated further by installing wsaccel and ujson or simplejson

+    sudo pip install wsaccel ujson

 ####INSTALL

 You are now ready to install pytomation.
 First, clone the pytomation git repository.
 Change into the pytomation repo directory and run `./install.sh`.
 You may have to make it executable with the command `chmod +x ./install.sh` first.
 Install.sh can take an optional argument which points to an alternate installation directory: